IMRO: a proximal quasi-Newton method for solving $l_1$-regularized least square problem

 Our measurement on the computational cost of each algorithm is the number of matrix-vector multiplications, i.e., the number of calls to $A$ or $A^t$.
 We plot the residual of the solution (i.e., $\|x-\xs\|$) with respect to $A$/$A^t$ calls, where $\xs$ is obtained from our test generator.

-As mentioned earlier, NestA only runs on instance with orthonormal $A$.
-In the first part of our experiment we compare IMRO with NestA.
-For increasing the accuracy of IMRO, we can simply use a smaller tolerance on the norm of subgradient.
-For NestA, parameter $\mu$ controls the accuracy of the solution; the smaller parameter $\mu$ gets, the more accurate the solution becomes.
-We have used the default value of $\mu=0.02$ suggested by the authors, and $\mu=0.002$ in our experiment.
-All other settings are set to their default value.
-The number of continuation steps in the default setting is five.
-The information on test cases with orthonormal $A$ is summarized in Table \ref{imroNR:info:orth}.
-These instances are generated by L1TestPack package \cite{l1testpack}. ``Ent.\ type" stands for the type of entries in matrix $A$ or vector $\xs$, the optimal solution of the problem. ``dynamic 3" gives random entries with a dynamic range of $10^3$.
+Our test cases come from L1TestPack \cite{l1testpack} and Sparco \cite{sparco}.
+We first compare IMRO with available software for solving BPDN formulation on L1TestPack \cite{l1testpack} generated instance.
+We, then, test IMRO and couple of other state-of-the-art solvers in sparse signal recovery on a number of examples from Sparco \cite{sparco}.
+Table \ref{imroNR:infoNonOrth} summarizes the information on the test cases used for our computational experiment.
+For the L1TestPack generated instances, ``Ent.\ type" stands for the type of entries in matrix $A$ or vector $\xs$, the optimal solution of the problem. ``dynamic 3" gives random entries with a dynamic range of $10^3$.
 It is often believed that instances with higher dynamic range are harder to solve.
+According to our experiment, $\text{cond}(A)$ is another key factor that influences the performance of some of the solvers.